akariba/CCR-Portfolio-Analytics/README.md

 FINAL_STATUS = PASS/BLOCKED

-If blocked, give the exact first failing layer and stop.
-Do not make unrelated fixes.
+If BLOCKED, give only the exact first failing layer and exact error.

+Do not investigate unrelated issues.
+Do not refactor.
+Do not continue to F2/F3/evidence quality.
+Fix this frontend POC path and test it.